watzo/aksy/README.txt

 Originally conceived as a competitive cross-platform Ak.Sys, its author got realistic after a while - re-conceiving it as a complementary product for Ak.Sys, focussing on batch functionality and scripting.
+Currently, it supports the Z-Series and has preliminary support for MPC4000 and S56K.

 2. Usage